tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Everything in NPCSpawnHelper will need to be checked against any 1.4.5 changes, as well as any new conditions that are still missing.
 - TileSnapshot will need more thought to restore functionality.
 Commented out erroring code for now.
 - Vanilla now has a NativeLibraries class, conflicting with our own.
+- Modded tip logic might need changes.
+There can now be player creation specific tips in UICharacterCreation._tips (a GameTipsDisplay class with a different `ITipProvider`.
+Supporting this would require more thought.
+- How do we update ProjectileID.Sets.PlayerHurtDamageIgnoresDifficultyScaling?
+Needs dev comment and to be updated.
+- LiquidEdgeRenderer.DrawScreenTargetSlices patch needs to be fixed if still needed.
+- ActiveEntityIterator needs to be fixed now that Entity.active no longer exists.
+- SurfaceBackgroundStylesLoader.DrawCloseBackground needs to be fixed or recreated from new vanilla logic/math

 # New Fields that might need more documentation